Christian Reflection: Do God’s Words and Work Exist Outside the Bible?

 Must God’s Work Be Based on the Bible?
 Can the Bible Represent God?

 God’s word says, “After all, which is greater: God or the Bible?
-Why must God’s work be according to the Bible?
+Why must God work according to the Bible?
 Could it be that God has no right to exceed the Bible?
 Can God not depart from the Bible and do other work?
 Why did Jesus and His disciples not keep the Sabbath?
 If He were to keep the Sabbath and practice according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
-Isn’t this all absent from the commandments of the Old Testament?
-If Jesus honored the Old Testament, why did He defy these doctrines?
+Is this not all absent from the commandments of the Old Testament?
+If Jesus honored the Old Testament, why did He break with these doctrines?
 You should know which came first, God or the Bible!
 Being the Lord of the Sabbath, could He not also be the Lord of the Bible?” (“Concerning the Bible (1)”).

 God is the Lord of creation, the source of life for all things.
 God’s richness is infinite and inexhaustible, and from the moment God began performing His work to save mankind, in both His issuance of the laws and commandments and preaching the way of repentance, He has always expressed the truth, expressed His disposition and all that He is, and ceaselessly watered, provisioned, and guided mankind.
 God’s words and work are based on His management plan and the requirements of mankind.
 They have never been based on the Bible, and are not limited by the Bible.
 When God created the heavens, the earth, and all things, or when He destroyed the world with a flood, or burned Sodom, or led the Israelites out of Egypt, or used Moses to proclaim the law, or personally came incarnate and was crucified to redeem mankind, and many other things, not one of these things was done based on the contents of the Bible.
 All of these things were done outside the Bible.
 If we limit the entirety of God’s work and words to what is within the Bible, aren’t we belittling and blaspheming God?
 The Lord Jesus said, “Search the scriptures; for in them you think you have eternal life: and they are they which testify of Me.
 And you will not come to Me, that you might have life” (John 5:39–40).
 The Lord’s words clearly tell us that the Bible is only a testimony of God’s work.
 It cannot represent God, it cannot stand in place of His work, and it cannot grant people the truth and life.
 We all recognize that God, not the Bible, is the Creator of the heavens, earth, and all things; we all recognize that it is God, not the Bible, who observes our hearts; we all recognize that it is God, not the Bible, who guides and redeems mankind; and we all recognize that it is God, not the Bible, who will bring the words spoken by the Holy Spirit to the churches and fulfill the prophecies in the last days.
 Only God, who is supreme, has paramount authority; only God can do the requisite work to save mankind; and only God can grant us the truth, the way, and the life in every age.
 So, the Bible cannot be compared with God, much less represent God.